+The Report gave the detailed results of tests done on the soil, plants, water, and animals in the vicinity of the UFO landing site.
+This is only the conclusion reached by the Laboratory.
 For the full report enquire at CUFON (Computer UFO Network), P.O.Box 832, Mercer Island, WA 98040, USA.

 SOIL: The soil had above normal radiation and also had abnormal content of Boron.

 PLANT: The plants had above normal radiation.
 Blue pigments did not show up in the tests and were presumed to be destroyed, but this did not seem to effect the life junctions of the plants.

 POND LIFE: Crustacean and Amphibian radiation was higher than normal but the highest radiation was recorded in the Amphibian.
 Also the Amphibian was affected noticeably where the Crustacean was not.